trenskow/TWLAPI/README.md

 ### JSON Bodies

-JSON data is for more heavy weight data objects sent to - or received by - the API.
+JSON data is for more heavy weight data objects sent to - or received by - the APIs.
 The JSON format is specified - if any, for both requests and responses - in the documentation of each endpoint.

 ## Object Types

-Object types are typical entities in the API.
+Object types are typical entities in the APIs.
 These entities can be a user, profile, image or product - each has its own format and properties.
 Typically objects types are associated with endpoints.
-These associations are as following.
+The generic associations are as follows.

  - `/users/` responds with *user objects*.
  - `/profiles/` responds with *profile objects*.
  - `/inages/` responds with *image objects*.
  - `/products/` responds with *product objects*.

-> Each object is described under their designated endpoints below.
+> Each object is described under their designated endpoint's documentation below.

 There are, though, other sub-endpoints that responds with other object types - an example is the `GET /users/myusername/profiles/`, which returns a collection of profile objects associated with the specified user.